Airman & Family Readiness Center

 AFAS also provides educational and family assistance through such services as:

-• Car Care Because We Care
+• Free Care Care Maintenance

-• Child Care for PCS
+• Child Care Programs

-• General Henry H. Arnold Education Grant Program
+• General Henry H. Arnold Education Grant

 The Personal Financial Readiness Program offers information and referral, educational programs and counseling on financial planning, money management, financial assessment, TSP, consumer protection and credit management.
 After evaluating your overall financial situation, the A&FRC staff assists in exploring ways to increase your income, better manage your current income, or save for the future.
 We offer several classes as well as specialized one-on-one assistance to address your needs.
 Whether you need assistance with managing your money or want to learn how to invest, we are here to assist!